Looking back: Circular Economy Day

 Rather, it can make an important contribution to plastic recycling!

-That is why we are devoting the KNUW panel at the Hannover Messe to the questions of what influence additive manufacturing has on the recyclability of plastics and how the use of recyclates in 3D printing is organised.
+That is why we are dedicating the KNUW panel at the Hannover Messe to the questions of how additive manufacturing affects the recyclability of plastics and how the use of recyclates in 3D printing is organised.

 Curious?
 Then come and see us!